pryan1068/kismet2cot/README.md

 Modify the COT_URL and TAK_PROTO based on where you intend to send the cot.
 See config.ini file.

-Debugging output can be seen on the console where k2c.py is run.
+Debugging output is seen on the console and logged to a file called debug.log in the directory where k2c.py is run.
 To turn that off, simply rename the logging.ini file to something else and restart k2c.py.

 # Usage
 Simply run the main script: